Standardized Testing Information

 ACT Assessment Information

-Be sure to report your ACT scores to Cedarville University using the ACT code number 3245.
-Cedarville University recommends that you take the ACT writing test, but it is not required for admission.
+Report your ACT scores to Cedarville University using the ACT code number 3245.
+Cedarville University recommends that you take the ACT writing test, but it is not required.

 Visit www.act.org to learn more about and register for the ACT.